 - Provides the opportunity for you to budget for major repair or replacement

-We’d all like to look and function like we’re 20 years younger, but unfortunately they haven’t found the real fountain of youth yet.
 But researchers HAVE found it for your roof, and it’s as simple as Roof Maintenance!
 Research by RCI (Roof Consultants Institute) indicates that roof maintenance could extend roof life by as much as 50%.
-That’s like being 60, and having the energy of a 30 year old!
+That’s like being 60, and having the energy of a 30-year-old!
 Wow!

 In order to optimize the life expectancy and performance of your roof, Maintenance and Inspections should be performed in the spring in order to check the condition of the roof system after exposure to the winter elements.
 Fall Maintenance and Inspections are important to determine the roof condition prior to winter and to allow time for the proper repairs to be made to limit leak possibilities.